gmaslowski/gmaslowski.github.com/_posts/2019-04-28-not-really-headless-browser-testing.markdown

 - headless chrome
 - xvfb firefox

 That can also be seen in the pipeline [https://gitlab.com/gmaslowski-blog/headless-docker/selenide/pipelines/58815400](https://gitlab.com/gmaslowski-blog/headless-docker/selenide/pipelines/58815400).
-You can see that the Firefox and Chrome Headless options are failing.
-I did not focus too much, as the failures appear **only for 2 of 474 tests**.
-For the sake of this post I did not investigae.
-Let's focus on the `xvfb` based approach.
-With wrapping our command into `xvfb-run -a <command>` we actuall run a in memory X display, which then in turn will have firefox opened.
+You can see that the Firefox and Chrome Headless tests are failing.
+I did not focus too much on them, as the failures appear **only for 2 of 474 tests**.
+For the sake of this post I did not investigate.
+Coming back the `xvfb` based approach, with wrapping our command into `xvfb-run -a <command>` we actuall run an in memory X display, which then in turn will have firefox opened.
 Quite interesting, right? :) Hence, our tests can run inside a container.

 As as side note, any created artifact by the tests (like screenshot with a failure) could be stored inside Gitlab using the [Job Artifacts](https://docs.gitlab.com/ee/user/project/pipelines/job_artifacts.html) feature.
 Though I haven't shown that in my example it is pretty straight forward to use.
 Same for the test reports.